 BLERTA regular Tony Barry joined him as a central character in the film, while fellow alumnus Ian Watkin drove a second yellow Mini in the movie; a straight world parallel to the main trio’s skate through New Zealand.

 Clyde Scott, who was responsible for the rock and roll era oddity, ‘Gravedigger’s Rock’ with The Zanyopolis, had a brief part as a traffic cop, a role pre-dated by his appearance in Sleeping Dogs in 1977 and followed by a bit part in Beyond Reasonable Doubt in 1982.

-Auckland blues rockers Street Talk supplemented John Charles’ more traditional Goodbye Pork Pie soundtrack with six songs, including four that were unreleased elsewhere.
+Auckland blues rockers Street Talk supplemented John Charles’ more traditional Goodbye Pork Pie soundtrack with seven songs, including four that were unreleased elsewhere.
 You can hear their music first as the renegade Mini heads over Auckland Harbour Bridge into the inner city.

 There’s more of their upbeat blues backing a druggy party at Mulvaney’s, but as the trio head through the South Island the sound changes, first to folky pop with ‘I Believe’ before gaining a country-ish tinge for the final showdown in Invercargill.

 There’s a remarkably similar dynamic in lead actor Kelly Johnson’s previous film, the Martin Blythe directed and Stewart Main written and produced short, Queen Street.
 Echoing his portrayal of the punk-ish Gerry Austin in GPP, Johnson hits Auckland’s inner city at night in a souped-up car with a male and female offsider.